doctorfree/MusicPlayerPlus/README.md

 `mpplus -f`

-Open the mpcplus client and cava visualizer in fullscreen mode using the tilix terminal emulator and displaying the visualizer using quarter-height:
+Open the mpcplus client and mppcava visualizer in fullscreen mode using the tilix terminal emulator and displaying the visualizer using quarter-height:

 `mpplus -f -q -t`

-Open the cantata MPD graphical client and cava visualizer:
+Open the cantata MPD graphical client and mppcava visualizer:

 `mpplus -c`

-Open the mpcplus client in the cool-retro-term terminal and cava visualizer in gnome-terminal:
+Open the mpcplus client in the cool-retro-term terminal and mppcava visualizer in gnome-terminal:

 `mpplus -r`